nyan222/roman_empire_zoomcamp/README.md

 Respond to the confirmation prompt with a `yes`.

 Nicevi!
-You should see this something like this.
+You should see this something like this:

 ``` txt
 The authenticity of host 'XXX.XXX.XXX.XXX (XXX.XXX.XXX.XXX)' can't be established.